EPPIC … is the Enterprise Process Performance Improvement Consultancy

 We use this Social/Group Process approach for analysis, design and development efforts to speed the process and improve the results and impact to performance on-the-job!

-We use this approach – the Social/Group Process – for both our Instructional Design efforts and our Performance Improvement efforts that go well beyond Knowledge/Skills issues.
+We also use this approach – the Social/Group Process – for both our Instructional Design efforts and our Performance Improvement efforts that go well beyond Knowledge/Skills issues.

 Always for ROI.